dupr/duprkit/README.md

 higher ISA baseline than the generic one.
 (So this work actually suppresses and replaces the [SIMDebian project](https://github.com/SIMDebian/SIMDebian)).

-# Demo
+# Instructions

-* fetch the DUR Default collection `./bin/fetch-collections`.

-* install the python script `./bin/unfold` and shell script `./bin/dupr` to your PATH.
+## Use Existing Recipe

+* Install with `make install`.
+Or simply copy `/bin/*` to your `$PATH`.

+* Fetch your favorite recipe collection to any directory, e.g. `git clone https://github.com/dupr/DefaultCollection'.

-* search for your keywords in the collections `./bin/dupr search gotop`.
+* Browse or search in the collection, find your target `.durpkg` file.

-* change directory to, e.g. `cd ./DefaultCollection/gotop/`.
+* Review the .durpkg file to make sure it's safe.

-* build the gotop package, `dupr build gotop.durpkg`.
+* Start the build: `dupr build foobar.durpkg` or `dupr b foobar.durpkg`.

 * The way to install resulting .deb packages is omitted.
 I assume you know that.

-* FYI, 4 templates of .durpkg in different styles are available [here](./templates/)
+# Create New Recipe

+* Install, same as above.

+* Choose a [template](./templates), copy it to somewhere and modify it.

+* Make sure `dupr b mypackage.durpkg` works fine.

+* Optionally submit the `.durpkg` to your favorite collection.

 # Specifications